 - watering can (DIY using gallon)

-Let's remember that this activity was done with my boys (5 yr and younger) and it is not going to look as professional, however, it has gone done. 😀
+Let's remember that this activity was done with my boys (5 yr and younger), and it will not look as professional.
+However, it has gone done. 😀

 Using Empty Toilet Paper Rolls Instead of Eggshells

 You can also use empty toilet paper tubes to plant your seeds as well if you don't want to deal with eggshells.
 I used them and still used egg cartons to keep them in place.